 Energean made Final Investment Decision for the Karish and Tanin development project in March 2018.
 In December 2017, Energean's subsidiary, Energean Israel, with the financial backing of its partner Kerogen Capital, received from the Israeli Government the approval for the Field Development Plan (FDP) to develop the Karish and Tanin fields via a gas FPSO.

-TechnipFMC has been awarded a lump sum EPCIC Contract.
+Total investment for the Karish Development is US$1.6 billion.
+TechnipFMC has been awarded a lump sum EPCIC US$ 1.36 billion contract.
 Stena Drilling has been awarded the contract to drill three development wells into the Karish discovery during 2019(see Schematic Development in the picture above).

 Energean has also received from the Greek Government the approval for the FDP to develop the West Katakolo offshore block, located in Western Greece.
 Commencing environmental and social impact assessment to be submitted in 2018 and the company intends to take FID upon approval.
-First oil expected in 2020
+NSAI has audited 10.5 million barrels of oil 2P reserves.